Austine-lexas/alx-low_level_programming/README.md

-This is the project for pointers arrays and strings
+This is the project for pointers arrays and strings for ALX.